 NVCR LAWSUIT ALERT: Levi & Korsinsky Notifies NovoCure Limited Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, July 21, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in NovoCure Limited ("NovoCure" or the "Company") (NASDAQ: NVCR) of a class action securities lawsuit.
+NEW YORK, July 25, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in NovoCure Limited ("NovoCure" or the "Company") (NASDAQ: NVCR) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of NovoCure investors who were adversely affected by alleged securities fraud between January 5, 2023 and June 5, 2023.
 Follow the link below to get more information and be contacted by a member of our team: